hapham258/SCARA_Motion_Planning/README.md

 Motion Planning for SCARA Robot Arm, implemented in C++, visualized with Qt-GUI and Rviz.

 ## Summary
-This work is my final project in the course Robotics, taught by Dr. Giap Nguyen-Hoang.
+This work is my final project in the course Robotics, taught by Dr. Hoang-Giap Nguyen.

 <p align="center">
   <img src="GUI.png" width="600" alt="accessibility text">